-- "The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety)." - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Ensure "An effective approach to online safety [that] empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate." - "Liaise with the local authority and work with other agencies in line with Working together to safeguard children" - Take day to day responsibility for online safety issues and be aware of the potential for serious child protection concerns - Work with the Head of School, DPO and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safety the new LGfL DigiSafe pupil survey of 40,000 pupils may be useful reading (new themes include 'self-harm bullying' and getting undressed on camera) - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors/trustees. - Receive regular updates in online safety issues and legislation, be aware of local and school trends - Ensure that online safety education is embedded across the curriculum (e.g. by use of the UKCCIS framework 'Education for a Connected World') and beyond, in wider school life - Promote an awareness and commitment to online safety throughout the school community, with a strong focus on parents, who are often appreciative of school support in this area, but also including hard-to-reach parents - Liaise with school technical, pastoral, and support staff as appropriate - Communicate regularly with SLT and the designated online safety governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident
+- "The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety)." - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Ensure "An effective approach to online safety [that] empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate." - "Liaise with the local authority and work with other agencies in line with Working together to safeguard children" - Take day to day responsibility for online safety issues and be aware of the potential for serious child protection concerns - Work with the headteacher, DPO and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safety the new LGfL DigiSafe pupil survey of 40,000 pupils may be useful reading (new themes include 'self-harm bullying' and getting undressed on camera) - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors/trustees. - Receive regular updates in online safety issues and legislation, be aware of local and school trends see safeblog.lgfl.net for examples or sign up to the LGfL safeguarding newsletter - Ensure that online safety education is embedded across the curriculum (e.g. by use of the UKCIS framework 'Education for a Connected World') and beyond, in wider school life - Promote an awareness and commitment to online safety throughout the school community, with a strong focus on parents, who are often appreciative of school support in this area, but also including hard-to-reach parents - Liaise with school technical, pastoral, and support staff as appropriate

-- Oversee and discuss 'appropriate filtering and monitoring' with governors (is it physical or technical?) and ensure staff are aware (Ofsted inspectors have asked classroom teachers about this). - Ensure the 2018 Department for Education guidance on sexual violence and harassment is followed throughout the school and that staff adopt a zero-tolerance approach to this, as well as to bullying - Facilitate training and advice for all staff: - o all staff must read KCSIE Part 1 and all those working with children Annex A - o all staff to be aware of Annex C (online safety) - o cascade knowledge of risks and opportunities throughout the organisation
+- Communicate regularly with SLT and the designated safeguarding and online safety governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident - Oversee and discuss 'appropriate filtering and monitoring' with governors (is it physical or technical?) and ensure staff are aware (Ofsted inspectors have asked classroom teachers about this).
+If you use LGfL filtering, view the appropriate filtering statement here - Ensure the 2018 DfE guidance on sexual violence and harassment is followed throughout the school and that staff adopt a zero-tolerance approach to this, as well as to bullying - Facilitate training and advice for all staff: - o all staff must read KCSIE Part 1 and all those working with children Annex A - o it would also be advisable for all staff to be aware of Annex C (online safety) - o cascade knowledge of risks and opportunities throughout the organisation - o cpd.lgfl.net has helpful CPD materials including PowerPoints, videos and more